PHILIPP111007/PHILIPP111007/README.md

-### Hi everyone , My name is Philipp and I'm fullstack developer with 2 years of experience.
+### Hi everyone , My name is Philipp and I'm Bioinformatician.
 I also do ML in my free time.

 ## Technologies
 * Python3 (Django, FastAPI)